Love Island announces official start date for winter series with Maya Jama

 Love Island 2023: When does Love Island start?
-Start date for Winter Love Island with Maya Jama on ITV2
+Release date for winter Love Island with Maya Jama on ITV2

 Love Island 2023 is back very soon with new host Maya Jama – here’s when it starts